 Decision Criteria

-Autonomy High autonomy for each org or business unit.
-Centralized governance, less autonomy per org.
+Autonomy High autonomy for each org or business unit Centralized governance, less autonomy per org

-Cost Higher licensing and admin costs.
-More cost-efficient; one license for many orgs.
+Cost Higher licensing and admin costs More cost-efficient; one license for many orgs

-Governance Fragmented; policies differ per org.
-Centralized, consistent policies across orgs.
+Governance Fragmented; policies differ per org Centralized, consistent policies across orgs

-AI/Analytics Limited to each org's data.
-Enterprise-wide models with better accuracy.
+AI/Analytics Limited to each org's data Enterprise-wide models with better accuracy

-Complexity More instances to manage, more integrations.
-Simpler architecture, fewer moving parts.
+Complexity More instances to manage, more integrations Simpler architecture, fewer moving parts

 Preferred Pattern: Data Cloud One

-Only if compliance, residency, or organizational autonomy strictly require it.
-For example, if European operations must remain fully separate from US operations due to regulation.
+When to Use Multiple Data 360 orgs: Only use multiple Data 360 orgs if compliance, residency, or organizational autonomy strictly require it (for example, if European operations must remain fully separate from US operations due to regulation).

-Start by considering one of your major orgs — typically where most of the business runs.
+How to Choose the Home Org in Data Cloud One: Start by considering one of your major orgs, typically where most of the business runs.
 Provisioning Data 360 there can minimize complexity and maximize early value.

 General Principle:

-While Data Cloud One is the recommended approach for most enterprises, there are scenarios where customers may need to provision multiple Data 360 instances.
-Once multiple Data 360s exist, unification across them isn’t automatic.
+While Data Cloud One is the recommended approach for most enterprises, there are scenarios where customers must provision multiple Data 360 instances, including:

 Factor Pros Cons